1n3ffbl3/april-2018-elewa-academy.github.io/README.md

-We will use this page to keep you up-to-date on what will be coming your way.
+Keep an eye on this page for any important updates.

 ___
 ___